bitsapien/bitsapien.github.io/content/notes/books/anatomy-of-hate.md

 {{<progress-bar 222 222 "Reading Progress">}}

+> India has seen enough instances of horrific hate violence.
+We tend to imagine
+> the perpertrators of these crimes of hate and bigotry as faceless mobs.
+We tend to forget that these men are also humans and have lived a normal lives full with dreams, aspirations, love as well as hate.
+Most of them have families they will go back to after they have murdered/raped/plundered.

+> Revati is looking for answers.
+She is a reputed investigative and TV journalist.
+Her quest for answers.
+Took 10 years and talked to 100 men who joined the crimes and foiund few who were willing to reveal the story.

 * Talks of Gujarat 2002 riots
 * The viciousness spread resulted in all kinds of crime that included rape, merciless killing, loot of Muslims
 * Naroda Patiya massacre
 * How easily who were friends before became foes (Jai Bhawani who killed Majid's family)
 * Graphic description of the details of the incident with a lot of detail
-* A display of the amount of hatred that was filled in the Hindus by the VHP/Bajrang Dal
+* A display of the amount of hatred that was fillled in the Hindus by the VHP/Bajrang Dal
 * 3 men part of the Hindu right mob - Pranav, Dungar, Suresh Judeja (Suresh Langdo)
 * Build up to the Gujarat riot
 * Aftermath